trentlarson/P2P-Docs/README.md

  * fix crashes on too many (eg. 25) repos
  * fix crashes on search, eg "Robert"
  * repository choices (hints for choosing P2P folders; small x)
- * hook up real search for content
  * program auto-update
  * make this a background service... with notification hooks?
  * make the configuration a menu
  * documentation and/or help
+ * search through repository files (not just Jean's file)

 Finished